sidharthdas/JavaCoreTopic/README.md

 stream().dropWile(Predicate p) // -> It will loop over the array and drop the elements will the condition matches, once it gets matched, it will stop dropping the elements

 ```
--> Map to process the key and value if its present we can use computeIfPresent method
+-> Map to process the key and value if it is present we can use computeIfPresent method
 ```
 counter.computeIfPresent(key, (k, v) -> {
             v += 1;